MBH Bank: The formation of the MBH Investment Bank

 In 2022, Magyar Bankholding announced that it had selected Thought Machine, the London-based central banking technology company, to launch its next-generation digital bank.
 The banking group has established a foundation to implement this project, aiming to create a modern digital bank for Hungarians.
 This foundation is using Thought Machine’s core banking platform, Vault Core, to power the new digital bank and introduce a full range of new digital, retail-first products and services that will enable customers to save, pay and borrow conveniently.

 Stock exchange listing

 MBH Bank Plc. has been listed on the Budapest Stock Exchange since May 2019, when MKB Bank Plc., which was renamed to MBH Bank in the triple merger, was first listed.
 The largest shareholder with almost half of the shares is Lőrinc Mészáros.
+The state-owned Corvinus BHG Zrt. holds 15 % of the bank.

 MBH Bank Plc. has held several bond issuances since its 2023.

 On January 21, 2025, MBH Bank Plc. saw strong investor interest in its new international MREL-eligible bond.
 More than EUR 1.6 billion was offered by investors, which amounts to more than three times the minimum target set at launch.
 Based on the bids received, the credit institution decided to issue bonds with a total nominal value of EUR 750 million, making it the largest MREL-eligible bond transaction ever undertaken by a Hungarian issuer.